 After replacing the battery in your transmitter, or if only the instant alarm works, the transmitter needs to be resynchronized to the receiver.
-Do this by pressing and holding both the LOCK and UNLOCK buttons at the same time for about eight seconds.
+Do this by pressing and holding both the button with the lock symbol and the button with the unlock symbol at the same time for about eight seconds.
 You must be within range of the vehicle.